 · Recycle — everything else is turned into textile fibres and used for things like insulation.

-Looking forward, we want to keep investing in new technological solutions to be able to reuse and recycle all textile fibres.
+By keeping investing in new technological solutions, our aim is that we will eventually be able to reuse and recycle all textile fibres.
 Innovation is the key to achieving full circularity.
 That’s why we are supporting ground-breaking companies such as re:newcell, Worn Again, Ambercycle and Infinited Fiber.
 The surplus is used for various projects aiming at developing and commercializing more sustainable materials and processes.
-In addition, for each kilogram of textiles that H&M collects, 0.02 euros will be donated to a local charity organization.
+Also, for each kilogram of textiles that H&M collects, 0.02 euros will be donated to a local charity organization.
 For more information, head over to hm.charitystar.com.

 H&M Foundation has partnered with HKRITA, The Hong Kong Research Institute of Textiles and Apparel, to develop technologies to recycle clothes made from textile blends into new clothes.

 “Drop off clothes and textiles from ANY brand, in ANY condition”

 Several of the H&M Group brands have launched upcycling and recycling initiatives, as well as on-demand initiatives created in collaboration with The Laboratory, an H&M Group department working mainly with trend forecasts, research and innovation.